University of Kansas Field Station

 A complete list of KUFS research is available here.

-A recently funded project explores how substrate stoichiometry and architecture influence the C and N released via mineralization, and the temperature sensitivity of these fluxes.
-This avenue of research will help us understand the temperature sensitivity of soil organic matter decomposition, and ultimately will be useful for predicting CO2 release from soils in a warmer world.
-We have developed a theoretical framework based on these ideas, useful for understanding how microbial allocation of substrate-derived resources responds to multiple substrate landscapes.Learn more
+This project explores how the stoichiometry of available resources, activation energies of substrate decay, and adaptive microbial physiology influence the temperature responses of substrate decay.
+We also are exploring how pH and temperature, and exo-enzyme age and temperature, interact to drive substrate decay rates and associated flows of liberated C and N. This avenue of research will help us understand the temperature sensitivity of soil organic matter decomposition, and ultimately will be useful for predicting CO2 release from soils in a warmer world.
+We have developed a theoretical framework based on these ideas, useful for understanding how microbial allocation ...Learn more

 This research is investigating the ecological role of plant viruses in grassland communities with a focus on Panicum virgatum (switchgrass), an important C4 prairie grass.
 This species is planted widely (e.g., prairie restorations, Conservation Reserve Program land) and is being seriously discussed for biofuel applications.
 This research has two major thrusts: 1) experiments to explore the effect of viruses on switchgrass survival, growth, and reproduction, and 2) landscape-level surveys to study the prevalence and variability of viruses in grasslands across eastern Kansas.
 This work contributes to a larger understanding of the role of pathogens in ecology and evolution and ...Learn more